Back to top

 As a result, even though the model works in other states, it’s still not a mainstream option in Indiana.

 We found the issue wasn't lack of interest.
-It was due to lack of clarity, access and trust.
-Almost all of our users found the process to be complex and costly.
-And very few were aware of the government incentives as well as community solar.
+It was lack of clarity, access and trust.
+Almost all of our interviewees said going Solar was complex and costly.
+And very few were aware of community solar.

 Instead of designing to convince more people to go solar, we decided to focus on bridging the gap between people and community solar.
 If we could make it easy to understand, trust, and join a community solar program, it could also spark more public interest, which could eventually help bring community solar into focus in Indiana.

 We found the issue wasn't lack of interest.
-It was due to lack of clarity, access and trust.
-Almost all of our users found the process to be complex and costly.
-And very few were aware of the government incentives as well as community solar.
+It was lack of clarity, access and trust.
+Almost all of our interviewees said going Solar was complex and costly.
+And very few were aware of community solar.

 Instead of designing to convince more people to go solar, we decided to focus on bridging the gap between people and community solar.
 If we could make it easy to understand, trust, and join a community solar program, it could also spark more public interest, which could eventually help bring community solar into focus in Indiana.